 This locomotive, was built at Swindon in 1926 and spent its working life in and around Cardiff Valley hauling both freight and passenger trains.
 Like many others, 5668 ended up sold to Woodham’s scrap yard at Barry in November 1964 as steam was phased out in favour of diesel.
 It languished there, slowly losing parts, until rescued and moved to the Pontypool & Blaenavon Railway in 1987.
 A very similar story to that of GWR 4253.

 Towards the end of 2012 we were offered this locomotive as part of a package deal involving a substantial quantity of parts that were required to progress the restoration of 4253.
-The agreement was that The 4253 Locomotive Company Limited would undertake the restoration of 5668 but that no work would commence until such time as 4253 had been completed and returned to steam.

 At the 2013 AGM, shareholders voted in favour of proceeding with the deal and suggested an appeal be launched to raise funds to pay for the transportation of the loco from Blaenavon to Rolvenden.
 In excess of £2.6k was raised and, in late 2013, 5668 was moved to its new home.